Church music

 Sacred music

 Sacred Music is the music of interiority and meditation; it also tends to connect people to the supernatural spirit.
 However, sacred music, unlike liturgical music, refers not only to spirituality, but to musical art and beauty.
+Well beyond religious doctrine, Sacred Music is intended to be both a mystical symbol of the divine and sublimity.

 Liturgical music